JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 image

  7. Once setup is complete, open the VM.
+You can do this by going to the console section in your new VM and clicking on "start" or on the top right of the screen you can see a button that says "start" right below the "documentation".
  8. Click next on the first prompt and press "Install now".

 <img src="https://i.imgur.com/CfP8Y7V.png" height="60%" width="60%" alt="OS Installation 1"/>